Chapter 4:

 I leaned down to stuff my textbook into my bag, but as I did, my foot brushed something on the floor next to Yashiro’s desk.
 I bent down and picked it up.

 It was a small purple notebook.
 No name.
 Probably Yashiro’s.
 He must’ve dropped it in his rush to get to the maid girls first.
-I figured I’d just return it to him later.

 Hoping to escape the chaos in the cafeteria, I decided to head up to the roof to enjoy my meal.

-I made my way up to the roof and looked around.
+I opened the door and looked around.

 I stretched for a moment, then picked a random spot and sat down, taking out the homemade sandwich I’d brought for lunch.